Venue guide

 Come to see us if you need anything and we will be happy to help.
 You can also visit this desk if you have any accessibility queries.

-We welcome breastfeeding anywhere at Congress but a private feeding room is available in Meeting Room 6 on Level 1 if preferred.
+We welcome breastfeeding anywhere at Congress but a private feeding room will be available if preferred.

-We will also have a dedicated room, Main Hall P on Level 0, live streaming each of the keynote sessions, that will be a more relaxed environment, so you may wish to sit in this room if your baby is unsettled, but you don't want to miss the plenary talks.
+We will also have a dedicated room live streaming each of the keynote sessions, that will be a more relaxed environment, so you may wish to sit in this room if your baby is unsettled, but you don't want to miss the plenary talks.

-We will have a dedicated quiet room available in Meeting Room 8 on Level 0, that you are welcome to use at any point during the Congress.
+We will have a dedicated quiet room available that you are welcome to use at any point during the Congress.

 Please do not use this room for private meetings, this space is intended to provide a calm environment for delegates who might need to remove themself from the busyness of Congress.
 If you require a private meeting space, please visit the help desk and we'll be able to tell what rooms are available.